 Where: 111 S Michigan Ave, Chicago, IL 60603

-Cost: $25 for adults, $19 for seniors, students and teens (14-17); members and children under 14 are always free.
+Cost: Price varies by age; members and children under 14 are always free.
 There are discounts for Chicago and Illinois residents.
 Click here to buy a skip the line ticket if you want to avoid long lines.

 Christmas Around the World and Holidays of Light

-Where: Museum of Science and Industry at 5700 S Lake Shore Drive.
+Where: Griffin Museum of Science and Industry, 5700 S Lake Shore Drive.

 Cost: Christmas Around the World and Holidays of Light is included in regular museum admission.
-The Art of the Brick is not included in Museum Entry and requires a separate, timed-entry ticket.
-Here is a link to the official website for more information.
+You can purchase a skip the line ticket here.

 Tip: If you are visiting a few museums, consider purchasing a Chicago CityPASS or Go Chicago Card to save money on entrance fees.